 How Are Squash Bugs Damaging for Your Garden?

 So what are the exact ways these bugs cause damage?

 For starters, they are toxic to plants.
 They inject their God-given toxins into your plant and then cause ultimate harm by sucking the sap out of the plant.
 And all of this is done with only their mouth!
-After the plant experiences this assault, you will begin to see yellow spots that ultimately turn brown on it.
+After the plant experiences this assault, you will begin to see yellow spots, that ultimately turn brown, on it.
 They essentially suck the life out of the plant and ruin the pathways for nutrients to reach the leaves.
 The end game looks like black, ragged, and brittle leaves.
-These terrible bugs can harm your premature squashes and kill your small plants quickly and with no regard for your hard work.
+These terrible bugs can harm your premature squash and kill your small plants quickly, with no regard for your hard work.

 A good thing to keep in mind when dealing with any garden bug is the distinct similarities and differences all pests cause in their damage.
 This bug’s damage can easily be mixed up with the cucumber beetle, so make sure you keep an eye out for the ways in which the squash bug differs in its destruction!

 How to Get Rid of Squash Bugs: Preventing

 Prevention may be one of the most critical factors in learning how to get rid of squash bugs and all pests in general.
 As the saying goes, work smarter rather than harder.